aksimhal/ORC-Omics/README.md

 # ORC-Omics

 Welcome to ORCO: Ollivier-Ricci curvature for omic data analysis.
-Details about the tool and implementation are found at [insert biorxiv link].
+Details about the tool and implementation are found at https://academic.oup.com/bioinformatics/article/41/3/btaf093/8046014.

 ## How to install
 ORCO can be installe via pip: ```pip install orcomics```